PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 arguments, order, invocation count, and both predecessor/successor pairs are unchanged.
 No summary, guard, dependency, public API change, or TensorFlow import path was added.

+Immediately after the final slice/concat result, the Slice pre/post NHWC passthrough owner has one production call and returns one rewrite counter.
+Its unused-tensor pruning is guarded by a positive rewrite count, so unlike the preceding nested recovery tuple, its raw counter completely describes owner mutation.

+Strict characterization freezes the compatibility wrapper, one-key schema, positive-only cleanup, exact one-call count, model-only argument, and final slice/concat to pre-Concat boundaries.
+It selects `_final_slice_prepost_passthrough_stats` for assignment-only retention and requires the value to remain unconsumed.
+Retention must add no guard, pass call, reorder, dependency, or TensorFlow import path.